novuhq/novu-ruby/README.md

 ## License

-Novu Kotlin SDK is licensed under the MIT License - see the [LICENSE](https://github.com/novuhq/novu-ruby/blob/main/LICENSE.txt) file for details.
+Novu Ruby SDK is licensed under the MIT License - see the [LICENSE](https://github.com/novuhq/novu-ruby/blob/main/LICENSE.txt) file for details.